MBTIMover

 How is ISFP different from INFP?

 Both types share dominant Introverted Feeling (Fi), which gives them a similar orientation toward personal values and emotional depth.
 The key difference lies in the auxiliary function: ISFPs use Extraverted Sensing (Se), which grounds them in concrete, present-moment sensory experience, while INFPs use Extraverted Intuition (Ne), which orients them toward abstract possibilities and imaginative exploration.
-According to Myers and Myers (1995), this means ISFPs tend to express their values through tangible creation and direct action, while INFPs tend to explore their values through language, ideas, and narrative.
+According to Myers and Myers (1995), this means ISFPs express their values through tangible creation and direct action, while INFPs explore their values through language, ideas, and narrative.

 Why do ISFPs sometimes struggle to explain their feelings?